 - E. Subrogation - 1.
-The initial contact and investigation should determine other parties involved in the accident, the probable extent of liability on each party, the carrier against whom subrogation will be directed, if applicable, and a preliminary notice of subrogation should be sent to the other carrier.

-- 2. In cases of injury serious enough to exceed the tort threshold, the no-fault carrier should alert the tort carrier immediately. - F. Claim Payment - 1.
-There should be no payment until the claimed loss has been verified and: - a.
-Deductible applied. - b.
+The initial contact and investigation shall determine other parties involved in the accident, the probable extent of liability on each party, and the carrier against which subrogation may be directed.
+If applicable, a preliminary notice of subrogation shall be sent to the other carrier. - 2.
+In cases of injury serious enough to exceed the tort threshold, the no-fault carrier shall alert the tort carrier immediately. - F. Claim Payment - 1.
+There shall be no payment until the reported loss has been verified and: - a.
+The deductible applied if applicable. - b.
 Benefits coordinated in conjunction with existing health carrier and wage continuation plans. - c.
 Medical bills verified prior to payment and reviewed for reasonableness, medical necessity, and relationship to the accident. - d.
 Wage rate/working hours verified with employer, using wage/salary verification forms. - e.
 Lost wages confirmed by employer's statement as to time missed and by physician's statement verifying disability for that period of time. - f.
-Investigations promptly conducted, and upon agreement to pay, checks should be issued within 10 business days. - g.
-ARCs should have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value. - h.
-Legal expenses incurred should be itemized, monitored, and related to the claim being paid. - 2.
-In the normal course of claim handling, a file should be referred for special investigation when discrepancies exist that is unresolved (see list of indicators in Appendix A). - 3.
+Investigations promptly conducted.
+Upon agreement to pay, checks shall be issued within 10 business days. - g.
+A litigation management program designed to bring cases to the earliest conclusion at a reasonable value.

+- h.
+Legal expenses incurred are itemized, monitored, and related to the claim being paid. - 2.
+In the normal course of claim handling, a file shall be referred for special investigation when discrepancies exist that are unresolved (see list of indicators in Appendix A). - 3.
 Evaluation and Settlement

-After special investigation is complete, a decision must be made to pay the claim or resist.
-The file should clearly document the basis for the decision and result.
+After a special investigation is complete, a decision must be made to pay the claim or resist.
+The file shall clearly document the basis for the decision and result.